Martelao703/LabSeq/README.md

 docker-compose up --build
 ```

-This will:
-  - Start the backend on http://localhost:8080
-  - Serve the frontend at http://localhost:4200
+This will start the backend and serve the frontend.

 If you wish to stop and remove the container, execute the following command, in the repo root `LabSeq/`:
 ```shell script